Do you get painful cramps every month before and during your period? Well you’re not alone.

 Simply go to your local chemist and ask the pharmacist to advise you.

-do muscle relaxers help with period cramps?
+Do muscle relaxers help with period cramps?

 An antispasmodic muscle relaxer, which is typically used to help relieve involuntary muscle spasms, can help relax your abdominal and pelvic muscles.

-So taking a muscle relaxer, such as Buscopan, can help relieve menstrual cramps fast
+So taking a muscle relaxer, such as Buscopan, can help relieve menstrual cramps fast.

-what is the best period product for menstrual cramps?
+What is the best period product for menstrual cramps?

 The ideal product for menstrual cramps is one that ensures your period does not cause you any further discomfort than what is being caused by the cramps already.